UK, France and Germany to revive sanctions on Iran over its nuclear programme

 The three European powers plan to impose sweeping sanctions on the Middle Eastern nation after efforts to restart diplomatic talks stalled.

-The UK, alongside France and Germany, will move to revive UN-backed sanctions on Iran over fears it is developing nuclear weapons.
+The UK, alongside France and Germany, has announced its plan to revive UN-backed sanctions on Iran over fears it is developing nuclear weapons.

-The three European powers, known collectively as the E3, plan to impose sweeping sanctions after efforts to restart diplomatic talks over Tehran’s nuclear programme stalled.
+The three European powers, known collectively as the E3, are set to re-introduce sweeping sanctions after efforts to restart diplomatic talks over Tehran’s nuclear programme stalled.

 Iran has insisted its nuclear programme is for peaceful purposes, but it has enriched uranium to levels exceeding that required for civil nuclear power, in breach of a deal agreed with western nations in 2015.

-The E3 plans to reimpose a series of sanctions, made by UN resolution, which were suspended when the 2015 agreement was made.
+The E3 plans to reimpose a series of sanctions, made by UN resolution, which were suspended when the 2015 agreement, known as the Joint Comprehensive Plan of Action (JCPOA), was made.

 The three countries this week wrote to US secretary of state Marco Rubio outlining their intent, and on Thursday afternoon notified the UN.